Argonne-National-Laboratory/ISOmodel/README.md

-# ISOmodel: The Argonne Reduced Order Building Energy Model based on ISO 13790
+# ISOmodel: The Argonne Reduced Order Building Energy Model based on ISO 13790 et al
 The Argonne ISOmodel is a C++ implementation of a reduced order building energy model based on ISO 13790 and associated standards.
 This is a conversion of a MATLAB code written by Ralph T. Muehleisen of Argonne National Laboratory that was loosly based on spreadsheets developed by graduate students at Georgia Institute of Technology.

 This particular code is the basis for the ISOmodel found within in NREL's OpenStudio, however compiler options are available to generate a standalone executable.